alejandro-rda/terraform-dns-module/README.md

 - **CI/CD Pipeline Automation**: Using GitHub Actions for automated testing, validation, and deployment.
 - **Automated Testing with Terratest**: To ensure module functionalities are verified automatically after each change.
 - **Code Quality Assurance with tflint**: To maintain high code standards and prevent common errors.
-- **Monitoring and Logging Capabilities**: To enhance visibility into DNS changes and their impacts on the system.

 By integrating these enhancements, the DNS management module will provide a more robust, secure, and efficient way to manage DNS records in cloud-native and traditional environments alike.